PrioAhmed19/LinkedIN-AI-Comment-Generator/Readme.md

 ## ⚙️ How it works

 1. **`content.js`** runs on every LinkedIn page and uses a `MutationObserver` to detect when comment boxes appear (LinkedIn is a Single Page App, so boxes are created dynamically)
-2. When a comment box is found, it injects the **✨ AI Comment** button below it
+2. When a comment box is found, it injects the **AI Comment** button below it
 3. On click, it scrapes the post's author, text, and up to 10 existing comments from the DOM
 4. It sends this context to **`background.js`** via `chrome.runtime.sendMessage`
 5. **`background.js`** builds a prompt and calls the **Gemini REST API** directly